intel-analytics/ipex-llm/python/friesian/example/recall/README.md

 * `num_threads`: Set the environment variable OMP_NUM_THREADS for each faiss task.
 Default to be 8.
 * `cluster_mode`: The cluster mode, one of local, spark-submit or yarn.
 Default to be local.
 * `num_tasks`: The number of nodes to use in the cluster.
 Default to be 4.
-* `memory`: The amount of memory to allocate on each node.
-Default to be 50g.
+* `memory`: The amount of memory to allocate on each task.
+Default to be 12g.
 * `top_k`: The number of items to be searched for each query item.
 Default to be 100.
 * `batch_size`: The batch size for each faiss task.
 Default to be 50000.
 * `dict_path`: The path to item_dict.pkl.
 Default to be ./item_dict.pkl.